Lower bounds on nonnegative rank via nonnegative nuclear norms: Introduction

-Unfortunately, the nonnegative rank is NP-hard to compute in general \cite{vavasis2009complexity}, unlike the standard rank.
+\paragraph{Lower bounds on nonnegative rank} Unfortunately, the nonnegative rank is hard to compute in general unlike the standard rank: For example it was shown in \cite{vavasis2009complexity} that the problem of deciding whether $\rank_+(A) = \rank(A)$ is NP-hard in general (see also \cite{arora2012computing} for further hardness results).
 Researchers have therefore developed techniques to find lower and upper bounds for this quantity.
-Existing lower bounds are not entirely satisfactory though, since in general they depend only on the sparsity pattern of the matrix $A$ and not on the actual values of the entries; see e.g. \cite{lee2009lower,fiorini2011combinatorial}.
-As a consequence, the bounds may fail in general when all the entries of $A$ are strictly positive.
+Existing lower bounds are not entirely satisfactory though, since in general they depend only on the sparsity pattern of the matrix $A$ and not on the actual values of the entries, and as a consequence these bounds cannot be used when all the entries of $A$ are strictly positive.
 In fact most of the currently known lower bounds are actually lower bounds on the \emph{rectangle covering number} (also known as the \emph{Boolean rank}) which is a purely combinatorial notion of rank that is itself a lower bound on the nonnegative rank.
 The \emph{rectangle covering number} of a nonnegative matrix $A \in \RR^{m \times n}_+$ is the smallest number of rectangles needed to cover the nonzero entries of $A$.
-More precisely it is the smallest integer $r$ such that there exist rectangles $R_i = I_i \times J_i \subseteq [m]\times [n]$ for $i=1,\dots,r$ such that
+More precisely it is the smallest integer $r$ such that there exist $r$ rectangles $R_i = I_i \times J_i \subseteq \support(A)$ for $i=1,\dots,r$ such that